Central Surrey West Village Neighborhood-Land Development

 - Well-maintained cash-flowing 11-building rental complex featuring 156 apartment & townhouse units

-- Capitalize on extreme demand for new market and rental housing in an established neighbourhood only two blocks to Surrey Centre Sky Train
+- Capitalize on a low price per square foot buildable for new market and rental housing in an established revitalizing neighbourhood just two blocks to Surrey Centre Sky Train.

 Present improvements comprise of one legal lot, lot B, 13301 104th Avenue Surrey, BC.
 Lot B comprises of 11 low and medium rise rental buildings with a total of 156 units.